kakaluotedj/LFVD/README.md

-# LFVD
+# LVFD
-This is the release address of the LFVD dataset.
+This is the release address of the LVFD dataset.
 If you need the dataset for experiments, please send an email to yunyi@gnnu.edu.cn.